Unlock profitability with replenishment optimization

 1. Reduced process costs

 An automated replenishment system never stops working.
 It constantly monitors stock, sales, and demand.
 Human errors, such as forgetting to place an order, are eliminated.
-A sound replenishment system also automatically adjusts replenishment orders based on changes in forecasted demand, increasing service levels and sales while improving customer satisfaction.
+A robust replenishment system also automatically adjusts replenishment orders in response to changes in forecasted demand, increasing service levels and sales while improving customer satisfaction.
+AI-powered systems take this further by learning from historical patterns and external signals to anticipate demand shifts before they affect stock levels, rather than simply reacting to them.

 2. Lower stock levels

 A well-calibrated store replenishment system classifies products individually and assigns different attributes to them.
-This allows service level targets to be set higher for the products that customers consider most important and purchase most frequently.
+This allows service-level targets to be set higher for the products customers consider most important and purchase most frequently.
 By using a system that recognizes sales frequency, profit margin, or sales value, a company can manage inventory to best ensure long-term profitability.

 3. Improved inventory turnover

 Because a replenishment system can manage safety stocks more accurately than any human buyer, it can also improve inventory turnover.
-If inventory management is done manually, it is impossible to evaluate the safety stock requirements of each SKU accurately.
+If inventory management is done manually, it is impossible to accurately evaluate the safety of stock requirements for each SKU.
 Instead, the items must be managed as groups, using basic rules of thumb.

-Any worthwhile store replenishment system will be able to calculate and set the safety stock level for each SKU separately to meet service level targets as efficiently as possible.
+Any worthwhile store replenishment system will be able to calculate and set the safety stock level for each SKU to meet service-level targets as efficiently as possible.
 This is achieved by factoring in the predictability of demand, delivery lead time, and delivery accuracy for each item.
-The greater degree of accuracy in inventory management offered by a good replenishment system makes it possible to simultaneously increase service levels and inventory turnover.
+The greater accuracy in inventory management offered by a good replenishment system enables simultaneous increases in service levels and inventory turnover.

 5. Enhanced exception management

-A good replenishment system can also anticipate product shortages, late deliveries, seasonal products (where there’s a risk of excess stock), and other exceptions faster than any human.
-In many cases, the system can respond to the exceptions automatically and, in others, flag them to managers for expert attention.
+A good replenishment system can also anticipate product shortages, late deliveries, new and seasonal products (where there’s a risk of excess stock), and other exceptions faster than any human.
+Machine learning makes this anticipation more precise over time, identifying patterns in supplier performance and demand volatility so planners spend less time investigating and more time acting.
+In many cases, the system can automatically respond to exceptions and, in others, flag them for managers’ expert attention.

 The essential features of an automated replenishment system

-Every company is different, and every company has a unique supply chain, cost structure, and management style.
+Every company is different, with its own unique supply chain, cost structure, and management style.
 Replenishment systems need to fit the company rather than require the company to fit a preexisting system.
-Such systems must be customizable to support the specific features of each supply chain — and the system’s supplier must understand the customer’s business in all its complexity.
+Such systems must be configurable to support the specific features of each supply chain, and the system’s supplier must understand the customer’s business in all its complexity.

 Replenishment systems need to fit the company rather than require the company to fit a preexisting system.